 Cash contributions.
-All cash contributions, regardless of amount, must be substantiated by either a bank record (such as a cancelled check or clear notation on a bank statement), or a written communication from the charity showing the name of the charity, the date of the contribution, and the amount of the contribution.
+All cash contributions, regardless of amount, must be substantiated by either a bank record (such as a cancelled check or clear notation on a bank statement) or a written communication from the church showing the name of the church, the date of the contribution, and the amount of the contribution.
 The recordkeeping requirements may not be satisfied by maintaining other written records.
-In the past, donors could substantiate cash contributions of less than \$250 with "other reliable written records showing the name of the charity, the date of the contribution, and the amount of the contribution" if no cancelled check or receipt were available.
-This is no longer allowed.
 As noted below, additional substantiation requirements apply to contributions (of cash or property) of \$250 or more, and these must be satisfied as well.

 Substantiation of contributions of \$250 or more.
-Donors will not be allowed a tax deduction for any individual cash or property contribution of \$250 or more unless they receive a written acknowledgement from the church containing the following information:
+Donors will not be allowed a tax deduction for any individual cash (or property) contribution of \$250 or more unless they receive a written acknowledgment from the church containing the following information:

-- Name of the church

-- Name of the donor (a Social Security number is not required)

-- Date of the contribution

-- Amount of any cash contribution

-- For contributions of property (not including cash) valued by the donor at \$250 or more, the receipt must describe the property.
-No value should be stated.
-The receipt must contain one of the following:

-1. a statement that no goods or services were provided by the church in return for the contribution;

-2. a statement that goods or services that a church provided in return for the contribution consisted entirely of intangible religious benefits; or
+- Name of the church. - Name of the donor (a Social Security number is not required). - Date of the contribution. - Amount of any cash contribution. - For contributions of property (not including cash) valued by the donor at \$250 or more, the receipt must describe the property.
+No value should be stated. - The receipt must contain one of the following: (1) a statement that no goods or services were provided by the church in return for the contribution; (2) a statement that goods or services that a church provided in return for the contribution consisted

-3. a description and good faith estimate of the value of goods or services other than intangible religious benefits that the church provided in return for the contribution.

-- The church may either provide separate acknowledgements for each single contribution of \$250 or more or one single acknowledgement to substantiate several single contributions of \$250 0r more.
-Separate contributions are not aggregated for purposes of measuring the \$250 threshold. - The written acknowledgement must be received by the donor on or before the earlier of the following two dates: 1) the date the donor files a tax return claiming a deduction for the contribution; or 2) the due date, including extensions, for filing the return.
+- entirely of intangible religious benefits; or (3) a description and good faith estimate of the value of goods or services other than intangible religious benefits that the church provided in return for the contribution. - The church may either provide separate acknowledgements for each single contribution of \$250 or more or one acknowledgement to substantiate several single contributions of \$250 or more.
+Separate contributions are not aggregated for purposes of measuring the \$250 threshold unless they are related to a single transaction. - The written acknowledgment must be received by the donor on or before the earlier of the following two dates: (1) the date the donor files a tax return claiming a deduction for the contribution; or (2) the due date (including extensions) for filing the return.

 Gifts of property.
 Several additional rules apply to the substantiation of contributions of noncash property valued by the donor at \$500 or more.
-Donors who claim a deduction over \$500 but not over \$5,000 for a noncash charitable contribution must retain certain records and complete the front side (Section A, Part I, and Part II if applicable) of IRS Form 8283 and enclose the completed form with the Form 1040 on which the charitable contribution is claimed.
+Donors who claim a deduction over \$500, but not over \$5,000, for a noncash charitable contribution must retain certain records and complete the front side (Section A, Part I, and Part II if applicable) of IRS Form 8283 and enclose the completed form with the Form 1040 on which the charitable contribution is claimed.

 Special rules apply to donations of cars, boats, and planes valued by the donor at more than \$500.
-The church must provide the door with a written acknowledgement and send a Form 1098-C to the IRS containing required information about the donation.
-Form 1098-C can be used as the written acknowledgement that must be issued to a donor.
+The church must provide the donor with a written acknowledgment containing certain information.
+These requirements may be fulfilled by filing a Form 1098-C with the IRS containing required information about the donation and providing a Copy B to the donor.
 See the instructions to Form 1098-C for more information.
 Failure to file Form 1098-C can result in penalties assessed to the church and a loss of the donation deduction by the donor.